 A basic rope for use in the gym doesn’t need to be very thin or fast.
 These skipping ropes have comfortable grip handles, thick PVC cord and can be easily sized.
 Thicker cords are especially useful if you’re starting with rope work.
 You can quickly establish a rhythm and get your heart rate to a target zone.
 Basic gym ropes won’t tangle like speed ropes or beaded ropes.

-What Is the Ideal Length and thickness for a Skipping Rope?
+What is the Perfect Length and Thickness for a Skipping Rope?

 No matter which type of rope you purchase, the length is critical to your rope-work success.
 The handle of the rope should come up to just about your armpit.